nummacway/gb300/README.md

 | **GBC** | `vfnet.tax`    | `htuiw.nec`       | `sppnp.bvs`      |
 | **GBA** | `mswb7.tax`    | `msdtc.nec`       | `mfpmp.bvs`      |

 The Pinyin name file contains a Latin transcription of the Chinese names, but without vowels.
 It is used for searching when language is set to Chinese.
-The folders these file names are relative to can be changed by editing `Foldername.ini`.
-The first row in this table refers to the third one in `Foldername.ini` and so on.
+File names are relative to a folder that can be changed by editing `Foldername.ini`.
+The first row in the table above refers to the fourth row in `Foldername.ini` (which is `FC` by default) and so on.
+See the `Foldername.ini` section right below.

-In internally, the above table continues with the file name files `tsmfk.tax`, `Favorites.bin` and `History.bin`.
+In internally, the above table continues with the _file name_ files `tsmfk.tax`, `Favorites.bin` and `History.bin`.
 The latter two however are in a different format.
-There are not corresponding Chinese name files or Pinyin name files.
+There are no corresponding Chinese name files or Pinyin name files.

 `tsmfk.tax` and the files in the table have the following format:
 * 1 Int32 for the number of items.
 * Now comes an array, consisting of Int32's for the position of the name inside this file.
 * After that comes the strings, encoded in UTF-8 (without BOM of course).
-They're C-style, meaning each is terminated with a NUL (`\0`), including the last one, meaning these files always end with a NUL.
+Each string is terminated with a NUL (`\0`), including the last string, meaning these files always end with a NUL.

 ### Foldername.ini